tylabs/quicksand/README.md

 ## Install from source

-If you want to install from the source, such as the uicksand-main.zip downloaded from GitHub:
+If you want to install from the source, such as the quicksand-main.zip downloaded from GitHub:

 ```
 pip3 install quicksand-main.zip